HigherOrderCO/Kind/DOCUMENTATION.md

 An interesting point to note is that proofs are often much longer than theorems.
 In this example, the theorem had just one line, but the proof had 8.
 Proofs are laborious to write and require a set of advanced programming skills.
 But, once they're done, they're undeniably correct.
-This is extremelly valuable.
+This is extremely valuable.
 For example, think of a huge smart-contract: its code could be big and complex, but, as long as its developers publish proofs of a few essential properties, users can trust it won't go wrong.
-In a way, proofs can be seen as trustless correctness assets, in the sense you can use them to convince people that your code is correct without needing them to trust you.
+In a way, proofs can be seen as trustless correctness assets, in the sense, you can use them to convince people that your code is correct without needing them to trust you.

 Theory